 Some of the best things to do in Dublin do not actually cost any money at all.
-Capital cities often have a reputation for being expensive, there are plenty of fun free things to do in Dublin without being a budget traveler.
+Capital cities often have a reputation for being rather expensive.
+But there are plenty of fun free things to do in Dublin without being a budget traveler.
 The capital of the Republic of Ireland has so much to offer.
 And visitors to Dublin can enjoy beautiful architecture, experience history, visit free museums in Dublin and more without spending a single Euro.
-Spend a long weekend in Dublin without breaking the bank or feeling like you’re missing out!
+Spend a long weekend in Dublin without breaking the bank or feeling like you are missing out!

 With its relatively compact size and flat terrain, Dublin, Ireland is a fantastic quick trip.
 The Irish capital city is full of history, a lovely landscape, Irish charm and, yes, pubs!
 With great museums (some of which are free!) and a bonafide castle in the of town, it’s not difficult to fill up a long weekend (plus maybe a few extra days) in Dublin.
 In fact, the difficult part might be limiting yourself to only a weekend in the Emerald Isle!